Expert Condensation Control -Prevent and Stop Condensation

 - Introduce ventilation system such as whole house PIV.

-- Contact Atlantis Property Preservation now to see how we can help stop mould growth coming back by improving the ventilation and insulation in your home.
+Contact Atlantis Property Preservation today to see how we can help stop mould growth from coming back by improving the ventilation and insulation in your home.

 Are certain property types more prone to condensation?

-The construction of your home makes a big difference in many ways:
+The construction of your home makes a big difference:

-- If your house has a solid concrete floor.
-In older properties, original suspended floors have been filled in with concrete.
-This change reduces the opportunity for air flow that would have originally been a moisture pathway in the property.
+- In older properties, original suspended floors have often beenpartially filled in with concrete.
+This change reduces the opportunity for airflow which can lead to condensation in your sub floor void.

-- Solid wall properties, are more likely to suffer with condensation than cavity wall.
-This is due to the fact that the inner leaf of a cavity is warmer and not exposed to external elements as much as a solid wall.
+- Solid wall properties are more likely to suffer from condensation than cavity walls as the inner leaf of a cavity is warmer and not exposed to external elements as much as a solid wall.

-- Homes with structural issues, may be prone to condensation.
-For example an external solid wall with missing pointing or porous brick work will lead to moisture ingress, which makes the internal wall colder, and therefore more likely place for mould growth to form.
+- Homes with structural issues, may be more prone to condensation.
+For example, an external solid wall with missing pointing or porous brickwork will lead to moisture ingress, making the internal wall colder and encouraging mould growth.

 Improvements made to older properties, can also increase the risk of condensation:

-- Installing wood burners blocks up chimneys originally open, preventing moisture escaping through the chimney pathway.
-Where a fireplace has been blocked up entirely, ventilation air bricks should always be installed.
+- Installing wood burners blocks up originally open chimney flues, preventing moisture from escaping through the fireplace.

-- Installing newer/ uPVC windows and doors removes the pathway for moisture laden air to escape as it traditionally would.
-Where new uPVC i=windows are fitted, they should be supplied with a trickle vent to allow some moisture laden are to escape the property.
+- Installing newer/ uPVC windows and doors removes the pathway for moisture-laden air to escape as it traditionally would.
+The installation of trickle vents is recommended in this case to help moisture escape the property.

-- Installing laminate flooring over ground floorboards.
-Laminate can act as a vapour barrier, meaning that any condensation formed in the sub floor void is held there.
-This can cause significant issues in the subfloor void, such as wood rot and timber infestations.
+- Installing laminate flooring over groundfloorfloorboards can act as a vapour barrier, meaning that any condensation formed in the sub floor void is held there leading to wood rot and timber infestations.

 What steps can I take to reduce condensation in my home?

-- Open windows in bedroom at night, on latch
+- Opening bedroom windows at night, on latch

-- Keep constant background temperature of no more than 16 degrees.
+- Keeping a constant background temperature of 18°C